bhong35/hratx45-bartr/readme.md

 # paperclips - Bartering Application

-paperclips is a bartering applciation developed by a team of 7 software engineers.
+paperclips is a bartering application developed by a team of 7 software engineers.

 ## In Action